And Now For the Fine Print . . .

 College Navigator

-An important part of A&M-Commerce’s mission is transparency – from degree programs to statistical data.
-Towards that goal, the Department of Education’s College Navigator provides detailed information about A&M-Commerce.
+An important part of East Texas A&M’s mission is transparency – from degree programs to statistical data.
+Towards that goal, the Department of Education’s College Navigator provides detailed information about East Texas A&M.

 National Center For Education Statistics